FluxNotes/flux/README.md

 ## Features

 This prototype is designed to demonstrate the concept of a clinician entering or dictating a clinical note that includes structured data embedded within it.
 A patient summary is shown for reference during the authoring of new clinical notes and provide incentive to identifying structured data during note authoring and review.
-The clinican can leverage templates for note creation.
+The clinician can leverage templates for note creation.
 When authoring a note and within a structured field, Flux Notes&trade; displays a simple "point-of-sale" inspired "form" for choosing values that are part of the current structured field.

 In addition, a no-patient version of the above concept has been created for situations where EHR integration is not possible and to facilitate use at hospitals without requiring installation.
 In no-patient mode, the clinician choosing the type of data being authored and then uses the point-of-sale form from above to author the content which produces the equivalent structured field text that can be pasted into their EHR's note entry area as part of authoring a clinical note.